Anatomy of a Real Estate Transaction: From Contract to Closing

 When the transaction is concluded and the money has changed hands, the seller provides keys, alarm codes, remote controls, etc. to the purchasers, and then the parties go their separate ways, and the purchasers can enjoy their new home.

-If you feel lost in the home-buying process, do yourself a favor and contact Jim Leonick or Lisa Leonick, who have over 50 years of combined experience handling all types of real estate transactions.
+If you feel lost in the home-buying process, do yourself a favor and contact the experienced Real Estate Attorneys at Leonick Law, who have over 50 years of combined experience handling all types of real estate transactions.

 James F. Leonick